malad1211/Mania-Cat/README.md

 # Mania-Cat
 Bongo cat overlay for VSRG

-Feel free to edit the srpites.
+Feel free to edit the sprites.